Get exclusive member benefits & effect social change. Join Today

 If you have acute valley fever, you most likely will get better without any complications.
 You may experience relapses during which the fungal infection returns.

 If you have the chronic form or have a weakened immune system, you may need to take antifungal medications for months or even years.
 The chronic form of the infection can cause lung abscesses and scarring in your lungs.
-There is about a one percent chance that the fungal infection could spread to the rest of your body, causing disseminated valley fever, according to the Centers for Disease Control and Prevention (CDC, 2009).
-Disseminated valley fever is often fatal.

 Written by: Rose Kivi